 Sleep Apnea Treatment

 While the CPAP is the go-to standard treatment for sleep apnea, it has a very low compliance rate among patients.
 The majority of the complaints are that the CPAP machine is uncomfortable and obtrusive.
-However, a common modern treatment for sleep apnea is an oral appliance, which goes in the mouth and helps keep the airway open.
-Coastal Virginia Sleep Solutions focuses on treating patients from Norfolk, VA using comfy oral appliances.
+However, a common modern treatment for sleep apnea is an oral appliance, which goes into the mouth and helps keep the airway open.
+Coastal Sleep & TMJ focuses on treating patients from Norfolk, VA using comfy oral appliances.
 We offer many types of appliances to fit your individual needs.